anhinga/julia-notebooks/flux-may-2021/README.md

 Then we apply an ADAM version of gradient descent to the original image.
 The gradient of the norm of the difference between the right-hand-side images above with respect to the original image is taken.
-After a couple of hundreds of iterations of the ADAM optimizer (this does not take much time) we obtain:
+After a couple of hundred of iterations of the ADAM optimizer (this does not take much time) we obtain:

 ![image_found_by_machine_learning_and_its_transform](image_found_by_machine_learning_and_its_transform.png "image_found_by_machine_learning_and_its_transform")